Aching Joints & Arthritis

 Short-term use of over-the-counter painkillers and anti-inflammatory tablets or rubs may help take away the pain, but this isn’t a lasting solution.
 Check with a pharmacist or your doctor to ensure these are safe for you to use.

-Does HRT help with joint pain?
+Does HRT help joint pain?

 Previous